-- 2.1 The test will consist of the four parts: - a) Nine questions requiring the shortest route by distance between a pick-up point and destination in the chosen area that the applicant is willing to work. - b) Six questions requiring the shortest route by distance between a pick-up point and a destination across the rest of the Borough of Swale. - c) Five questions relating to the locations of prominent buildings, such as schools, churches, hotels, public houses, restaurants and places of interest (Street Key Landmarks). - d) Twenty multiple choice questions relating to applicants' knowledge and understating of the law in respect of hackney carriage and private hire licensing.
+- 2.1 All elements of the test must achieve the required pass mark.
+All successive candidates will need to achieve an overall pass mark of 80% - 2.2 The test will consist of the four parts: - a) Nine questions requiring the shortest route by distance between a pick-up point and destination in the chosen area that the applicant is willing to work. - b) Six questions requiring the shortest route by distance between a pick-up point and a destination across the rest of the Borough of Swale. - c) Five questions relating to the locations of prominent buildings, such as schools, churches, hotels, public houses, restaurants and places of interest (Street Key Landmarks). - d) Twenty multiple choice questions relating to applicants' knowledge and understating of the law in respect of hackney carriage and private hire licensing.
 The questions will relate to legislation, bye-laws, and conditions etc and will also include questions relating to customer care, calculation of change for a given fare and basic conversation.
+This will also include question relating to safeguarding.